 We're here to help

 Fortunately, our International Premier and Retail Banking team can help you move your banking to Australia and answer any questions you might have.
-You can also open an Australian bank account online up to three months before you arrive in Australia, so you can have funds ready and waiting for you when you arrive.
+You can also open an Australian bank account online up to three months before you arrive in Australia.